 If you have a sweet tooth, if your kids are hovering around or if you generally lack self control around food, you should stop reading now.
 I meant it.
-Don’t look at the photo!
+Don’t look at the photo of these Strawberry Nutella French Toast Roll Ups!

 “This is how you justify having dessert for breakfast…”